CKylinMC/cmand/README.md

 npm install -g cmand
 ```

-Or you can download the prebuilt version of this tool from [releases](releases/latest) page and put it in a folder which contained in your PATH environment variable, but it will be a little slow and big.
+Or you can download the prebuilt version of this tool from [Github actions](https://github.com/CKylinMC/cmand/actions/workflows/build-exe.yml) artifacts and put it in a folder which contained in your PATH environment variable, but it will be a little slow and big.

 ## How to use